civican/legisinfo/44-1/bills/C-11/bill_text.md

   **(3)** Subsections 46(2) and (3) of the Act are replaced by the following:

-    **(2)** The Corporation shall, subject to any applicable orders and regulations of the Commission, provide an international service **that includes the creation, production and presentation of programming intended for audiences outside of Canada and provided in English, French and any other language deemed appropriate**, in accordance with any directions that the Governor in Council may issue.
+    **(2)** The Corporation shall, subject to any applicable orders and regulations of the Commission, provide an international service that includes the creation, production and presentation of programming intended for audiences outside of Canada and provided in English, French and any other language deemed appropriate, in accordance with any directions that the Governor in Council may issue.

     **(3)** The Corporation may, subject to any applicable orders and regulations of the Commission, act as an agent of Her Majesty in right of Canada, or as an agent or mandatary of Her Majesty in right of a province, in respect of any broadcasting operations that it may be directed by the Governor in Council to carry out.